-Like Russia and the United States, China's space program began during the Cold War era, when the world was divided into two political camps vying for supremacy.
+Like Russia and the United States, China's space program began during the Cold War era, when the world was more or less divided into two political camps vying for supremacy.
 On the one side, the United States and its western allies; on the other, the Soviets and their allies.
 Although not allied with the USSR, China was considered by the US to be a threat.

-Both the United States and the Soviet Union had also developed nuclear weapons at this point, and China had even been threatened with their use in 1953 to force them to negotiate an end to the Korean War and to cease attacks against territories that were part of the Republic of China.
+Both the United States and the Soviet Union had also developed nuclear weapons at this point, and China had even been threatened with their use in 1953, in an attempt to force them to negotiate an end to the Korean War and to cease attacks against territories that were considered part of the Republic of China.

-In response, Chairman Mao used the occasion of the Central Committee meeting of the Communist Party of China (CPC) - on January 15th, 1955 to announced his decision to commence a Chinese nuclear program (codenamed 02).
+In response, Chairman Mao used the occasion of the Central Committee meeting of the Communist Party of China (CPC) on January 15th, 1955 to announce his decision to commence a Chinese nuclear program (codenamed 02).

-An additional kick in the pants came in 1957, when the Soviet Union launched the first artificial satellite (Sputnik-1) in orbit.
+An additional kick came in 1957 when the Soviet Union launched the first artificial satellite (Sputnik-1) into orbit.
 In response, Mao declared that China also needed to create its own space program (codenamed Project 581).
-The first step in this program was to launch a satellite by 1959 to coincide with the tenth anniversary of communist revolution of 1949.
+The first step in this program was to launch a satellite by 1959 to coincide with the tenth anniversary of the Communist Revolution of 1949.

 These measures were inspired in part by China's desire not to be left behind or kept at a strategic disadvantage.
-In addition, Mao was also looking to garner the respect for the revolutionary regime from both friends and foes alike (i.e. the Soviet Union and the Warsaw Pact, and the United States and NATO).
+In addition, Mao was also looking to garner respect for the revolutionary regime from groupings such as the Soviet Union, the Warsaw Pact countries, the United States, NATO countries, etc.

 On October 8th, 1956, China’s first rocket missile development agency - the Fifth Research Institute - was established by China's Ministry of National Defense.
 Henceforth, developments in space exploration technologies would mirror growth in the development of nuclear technology.

-China recieved a further push to develop a crewed space program by 1967, which was in response to the news that the Soviet Union and United States were pursuing respective lunar programs.
+China received a further push to develop a crewed space program by 1967, which was in response to the news that the Soviet Union and the United States were both pursuing their own lunar programs.

-With the death of Stalin in 1953 and the rise of Krushchev in 1958, relations between the Soviet Union and China began to deteriorate, resulting in the Sino-Soviet split in 1960.
+With the death of Stalin in 1953 and the rise of Krushchev in 1958, relations between the Soviet Union and China deteriorated further, resulting in the Sino-Soviet split in 1960.
 Henceforth, China would pursue the development of nuclear weapons and space technologies/vehicles independently.

-Between its inception in the late 1950s and the turn of the century, the Chinese space program experienced a gradual buildup in terms of technology, infrastructure and capability.
-In time, this would set the stage for China becoming an official major power in space.
+Between its inception in the late 1950s and the turn of the century, the Chinese space program experienced a gradual buildup in terms of technology, infrastructure, and capability.
+In time, this would set the stage for China to become an official major power in space.

-By 1958, the country had achieved two major milestones that put them firmly on the road to sending rockets to space.
-The first begain in April of that year, when China began to build its first launch site near the city of Jiuquan in Inner Mongolia.
+By 1958, the country had achieved two major milestones that put them firmly on the road to sending rockets into space.
+The first took place in April of that year when China broke ground on its first launch site near the city of Jiuquan in Inner Mongolia.